Matey-Nikolov/Regex-String-Class/README.md

 # Regex-String-Class
 Number one and eight - regex tasks - one class.
-Number Two - Task string(Replace).
+Task string(Replace), Count word (String), CountSubstring.
+(String) - A class has been created with their respective methods.

 Number three - Task wiht class and object.
-Number four - Count word.
-(String)
 Number five - MatchNumberPhone (Regex).
 Number six - Student end filter. (object and class).
-Number seven - CountSubstring.
-(String)